 Release will also be paid to teachers facilitating Diocesan selection trials.
 The length of trials will vary from sport to sport, some trials may need to run over a full day, others may only need a half day.
 Requirements will vary depending on the number of nominated students.
 There is no allocation for diocesan team managers, above that stated in the Carnival Organisation / Allocation of Release Days, to attend diocesan carnivals.
 Carnival/Trial convenors have the first option to manage selected diocesan teams.

-The majority of CCC events occur in or around Sydney in 2018.
-The exception to this is touch which is to be held in Rugby League which is to be held in Wagga.
+The majority of CCC events occur in or around Sydney in 2020.
+The exception to this is touch which is to be held in Nelsons Bay and Rugby League which is to be held in Wagga.
 Team managers will need to contact the executive officer if accommodation is required in Sydney the evening prior to the event.
-Football (soccer) at CCC level will involve a two day carnival in 2018 and will therefore will involve accommodation for team management and players.
+Football (soccer) at CCC level will involve a two day carnival in 2020 and will therefore will involve accommodation for team management and players.
 Carnival conveners have the first option to manage selected diocesan teams, other team manager positions are by application.

 No paid release is provided for teachers who manage their own school teams at Diocesan events.

-To nominate for a team managers position, teachers will be required to apply online through the CSSS website.
-This online process will also involve Principal consent.
+To nominate for a team manager, official, or coach position for Diocesan teams/events, teachers will be required to apply online through the https://csnsw.sport/.
+This online process will also incorporate Principal consent.
+All positions where teachers are carrying out a role for the Diocese will be funded.

 DIOCESAN SPORT SUPERVISORS - ALLOCATION OF RELEASE DAYS